-- Planning obligations, also known as section 106 agreements, have played an important role in providing the infrastructure necessary to support new development.
+- 6.2.2 Planning obligations, also known as section 106 agreements, have played an important role in providing the infrastructure necessary to support new development.
 The establishment of the Community Infrastructure Levy (CIL) will transform the current method of collecting and distributing developer contributions.
 CIL will not entirely replace existing planning obligations but the scope of planning obligations can only be related to the direct mitigation of 'site specifics' arising from new development to make it acceptable to the planning authority, and there are limits of the pooling of these agreements.
 The amount of money collected for different uses is set in the Charging Schedule, which is subject to independent examination before it can be adopted.

-- The councils will collect funds for infrastructure via CIL, planning obligations or a combination of the two, depending on the nature of development.
+- 6.2.3 The councils will collect funds for infrastructure via CIL, planning obligations or a combination of the two, depending on the nature of development.
 On larger more complex strategic allocations, some forms of infrastructure will need to be provided as part of the development.
 Infrastructure requirements for the following complex strategic sites will be secured through a planning obligation requiring the developer to enter into a section 106 agreement and as such are proposed to be excluded from a CIL charge:

 - Littlemoor Urban Extension

 - Chickerell Urban Extension

 - Land at Crossways

 - Land at Vearse Farm, Bridport

 - Markham & Little Francis, Weymouth

 Further details of the infrastructure requirements for each strategic allocation can be found in the Infrastructure Delivery Plan.
 The same approach may need to be applied to other large-scale, complex developments which come forward through the planning system.
 Infrastructure for smaller, less complex development sites will normally be met through the use of the Community Infrastructure Levy.
 The council's Regulation 123 list of strategic infrastructure sets out which projects are intended to be funded via CIL.
 Section 106 agreements cannot be sought to fund the items of infrastructure where the development is also contributing to their delivery through CIL.
 The councils will ensure that development proposals do not pay twice for the same item of infrastructure.

-6.2.36.2.4 Planning obligations, also known as section 106 agreements, have played an important role in providing the infrastructure necessary to support new development.
-The establishment of the Community Infrastructure Levy (CIL) will transform the current method of collecting and distributing developer contributions, and after April 2014 there will be a limit on the pooling of section 106 contributions. can , and there are limits of the these.
-The amount of money collected for different uses is set in the Charging Schedule, which is subject to independent examination before it can be adopted splanning obligations where the development is also contributing to their delivery through CIL stable provides guidance on the level of provision of some of the key community infrastructure that is generally expected across the plan area.
+6.2.4 The following table provides guidance on the level of provision of some of the key community infrastructure that is generally expected across the plan area.
 On-site provision is likely to be sought for housing developments of 200 or more units or where the site area is 4 hectares or more, and may be triggered at a lower threshold of 50 or more units, for example in relation to young people's play areas, if the standard would not otherwise be achieved in that locality.
 Otherwise a financial contribution will be collected.